aws/aws-iot-device-sdk-python-v2/README.md

 [![Version](https://img.shields.io/pypi/v/awsiotsdk.svg?style=flat)](https://pypi.org/project/awsiotsdk/)

-This document provides information about the AWS IoT Device SDK v2 for Python.
+This document provides information about the AWS IoT Device SDK v2 for Python..

 If you have any issues or feature requests, please file an issue or pull request.